Adalheit German Shepherds

-When someone comes to the door, a sit/stay command for your puppy can mean the difference between torn clothing and claw marks on the arms to a really good relationship with your family and friends instead.
+When someone comes to the door, a 'sit/stay' or 'place' command for your puppy can mean the difference between torn clothing and claw marks on the arms to a really good relationship with your family and friends instead.
 Training is a joy and fun!
 When done properly, it will create a closer relationship between you and your puppy.

 Leadership in the form of YOU

 Your puppy is looking for leadership and love from you, so you always reward their good behavior.
 Punishing a puppy has been found to be detrimental to the puppy, so instead of punishing what we see as bad behavior, (they are usually doing what they do for a reason only they may know) instead reward the behavior you want.
 You may use food treats, as training continues you can gradually wean the puppy off of them.
 However, don't treat them every time they do what is right, that way when you go off of treats, or just use them occasionally, they don't totally rebel.

 We also do not rough-house with our puppies or dogs, as they are too large and strong, and will knock over or bite grandma or the kids when they are around as your puppy will see them as just another playmate to conquer.
 Their teeth are like razors at this early time, and they can do much damage to tender skin on people just by “playing” with you.
 By all means play with your puppy, but organized play with toys, etc. Never use your body or clothing as the "toy" to be bitten and jerked around.